 Costs: Wintersession tuition for full-time students is included in the tuition for Fall and/or Spring terms.

-Course fees are assessed on some courses.
-These fees are listed below the course description.
-The fees will be added to your account upon your registration in the class and you will be billed by the Student Accounts Office.
 In addition, some courses require the purchase of materials.
-Estimates of material costs are provided in this Catalog if they have been submitted by the department.
+Estimates of material costs are provided if they have been submitted by the department.
 Material costs are out-of-pocket expenses and are not billed by the College.

 Off-campus study courses have costs beyond tuition associated with travel, lodging and perhaps materials.
-Estimates are given in this Catalog, if available at press time.
 The latest information on travel costs will be found in the course description on Student Planning or from the faculty offering the course.

 Brown University students who are given permission to cross-register for the Wintersession are not charged tuition but must pay any course fees at the time of registration.